captionpoint/captionpoint-plays/FUN-HOME.md

 ---

-BUT GOD, THIS THING IS GHASTLY!
+BUT GOD, THIS THING IS GHASTLY!<br>
 YOU WERE SO ECSTATIC WHEN YOU FOUND IT AT A YARD SALE

 ---

-NO, NO, WAIT –
+NO, NO, WAIT – <br>
 IN MR. GIBBONS BARN

 ---

-IT ALL COMES BACK, IT ALL COMES BACK, IT ALL COMES BACK THERE’S YOU
+IT ALL COMES BACK, IT ALL COMES BACK, IT ALL COMES BACK<br>
-AND THERE’S ME
+THERE’S YOU AND THERE’S ME

 ---

-BUT NOW I’M THE ONE WHO’S FORTY-THREE
+BUT NOW I’M THE ONE WHO’S FORTY-THREE AND STUCK<br>
-AND STUCK
 I CAN’T FIND MY WAY THROUGH

 ---

-JUST LIKE YOU
+JUST LIKE YOU<br>
 AM I JUST LIKE YOU?

 ---

+template: 2col
+## BRUCE
+A SIGN THAT HE WAS HERE<br>
+AND DID HIS WORK

+## ALISON
+I CAN’T ABIDE ROMANTIC NOTIONS <br>
+OF SOME VAGUE “LONG AGO”

+---

 ## ALISON AND BRUCE:
-I WANT TO KNOW WHAT’S TRUE,
+I WANT TO KNOW WHAT’S TRUE,<br>
 DIG DEEP INTO WHO

 ---

-AND WHAT AND WHY AND WHEN,
+AND WHAT AND WHY AND WHEN,<br>
 UNTIL NOW GIVES WAY TO THEN

+---

+template: 2col
+## SMALL ALISON:
+DADDY, HEY DADDY, COME HERE, OKAY?
+I NEED YOU.

+## BRUCE AND ALISON:
+WHAT IS TRUE

+---

+template: 2col
+## SMALL ALISON:
+WHAT ARE YOU DOING?
+I SAID COME HERE!

+## BRUCE:
+THIS HAS TRAVELED TO GET HERE

+---

+template: 2col
+## ALISON AND SMALL ALISON:
+I WANNA PLAY AIRPLANE<br>
+I WANNA PLAY AIRPLANE

+## BRUCE:
+SO BEAUTIFUL

+---

+template: 2col
+## BRUCE:
+BEAUTIFUL IS<br>
+WHAT IS TRUE

+## ALISON:
+WHAT IS TRUE

 ---